Copyright 2014-17 Graham Berrisford.

 This method, however, has a fundamental disadvantage: every material object contains no less than an infinity of variables and therefore of possible systems.

 Any suggestion that we should study "all" the facts is unrealistic, and actually the attempt is never made.

 What is necessary is that we should pick out and study the facts that are relevant to some main interest that is already given.”
 (Ashby in “Introduction to Cybernetics”).

 The phrase "complex system" is used in curious ways.

-Or social entities where there is very little by the way of a "system" and the remainder is irregular, not repeated and unrepeatable (not a system at all).
+Or to label, social entities where there is very little by the way of a "system" and the remainder is irregular, not repeated and unrepeatable (not a system at all).

 Again, terms mean different things to different people.

 There are profound terminology clashes between general system theory and socio-cultural systems thinking.

 Actors are required to perform them.